dustinpfister/blog_posts/_posts/nodejs-jsdom.md

 layout: post
 categories: node.js
 id: 131
-updated: 2018-07-11 12:47:22
+updated: 2019-09-06 19:11:55
-version: 1.6
+version: 1.7
 ---

 There comes a time now and then that I need to work with html in a server side, node.js environment.
-I have wrriten about a very helpful project called [cheerio](https://www.npmjs.com/package/cheerio) that works well if I just want to grab at something liek a link, or maybe make some kind of edit to html.
+I have written about a very helpful project called [cheerio](https://www.npmjs.com/package/cheerio) that works well if I just want to grab at something like a link, or maybe make some kind of edit to html.
 However cheerio is not an actual emulation of a browser environment.
 There are other projects that aim to actually emulate an actual usable browser environment for the purpose of getting client side apparitions to work in a node.js project server side.
 The npm package [jsdom](https://www.npmjs.com/package/jsdom) is one such project, and as such this post will be about how to use jsdom to bring a browser environment to node.

 <!-- more -->